Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Results

 \subsection{Cost comparison}

-Lastly, we are interested in exploring the cost associated to the key rate achieved with the repeater protocols considered in our work. \Cref{fig:cost_v_dist} shows the normalized cost \(\actualcost\), as defined in \cref{eq:adjusted_cost}, against the total distance between the users.
+Lastly, we are interested in exploring the cost associated to the key rate achieved with the repeater protocols considered in our work. \Cref{fig:cost_v_dist} shows the normalized cost \(\actualcost\), as given by \cref{eq:adjusted_cost}, against the total distance between the users.
 Once again, we set the hop length to be \(\hopdist=\SI{50}{\kilo\meter}\).